CHCP has implemented the safeguards for our students, faculty’s health while on-campus. Learn More

 Most graduates with healthcare management degrees work in offices in healthcare facilities, including hospitals and nursing homes, clinics, and group medical practices.

-Career Opportunities In Health Care Management: Prospective from the Field, by Buchbinder and Thompson, 2010, Jones and Bartlett Publishers.
+Career Opportunities In Health Care Management: Perspective from the Field, by Buchbinder and Thompson, 2010, Jones and Bartlett Publishers.

 U.S. Department of Education on the Internet atU.S.
 Department of Education, (visited July 14, 2014).